rtaph/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

-We begin by reading-in the data and processing the variables easy manipulation:
+We then reading-in the data and pre-process the variables for easy manipulation:

 ```r